Ditch Stonecrop, Star Fruit, Virginia Stonecrop

 Stems can be either smooth (glabrous) or slightly hairy (pubescent) and grow in an alternate pattern.

 As I said, there were no flowers when I took these photographs.
 Of course, for this plant, the fruit is the most interesting thing and I am not even going to try to describe them in understandable English.
 You can visit the websites below for “botanical” descriptions.
 The seedpods turn a reddish color in the fall, but I didn’t get photos of that either.
-I am writing this page on March 20 so I can’t very well go have a look.
+I catch up writing wildflower pages over the winter so I can’t very well go back and have a look. 🙂

 Leaves are up to 4” long x 1” across.
-The leaves are short-stemmed (petiolate) or can be stemless, finely serrated (serrulate), kind of broadly lance-shaped (elliptic or narrowly ovate) and taper to a point (acuminate).
+The leaves are short-stemmed (petiolate) or can be stemless (sessile), finely serrated (serrulate), kind of broadly lance-shaped (elliptic or narrowly ovate), and taper to a point (acuminate).
 Leaves may be kind of rough due to their fine hairs.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm in Windsor, Missouri in Pettis County (Henry County is across the street) and other areas.
 The city limits is also across the street and the north and south side of the farm.
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.